doob265/Personal-Projects/README.md

 # Personal-Projects
-A collection of my personal projects.
+A collection of my personal projects. \n
 Java:
   cipher.java, which contains encryption and decryption for a variety of ciphers (topWords.txt goes with this program) baseball.java, which runs a simulation of a baseball game